mmahlke/Bioinformatics-with-CRC-cluster/README.md

 The cluster is also 'wrapped' by a command-line interface (CLI) program that allows users to interact with the kernel by typing commands.
 This 'shell' wrapping the kernel is called [BASH](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) (or Bourne Again Shell).

 The language(s) we speak to the computer in are either **Linux** or **Bash**.
 You will find a lot of murky language discussing Bash and Linux.
 In fact, it's easy (and common) to confuse Linux and Bash commands.
 And really there are only small differenes in when we use them.
 Technically, BASH commands are a subset of Linux commands focused on shell scripting, whereas Linux commands encompass a larger set of tools.
-Bash is primarily a user interface for communicating with Linux, though linux commands exist outside of Bash and can also be executed on the command line.
+Bash is primarily a user interface for communicating with Linux, though Linux commands exist outside of Bash and can also be executed on the command line.

 There are many websites with cheat sheets for basic Bash and Linux commands.
 I like [this](https://www.geeksforgeeks.org/linux-commands-cheat-sheet/) and [this](https://cheatography.com/davechild/cheat-sheets/linux-command-line/) but there are so many amazing resources out there that you can find.
 If you have time, take a look [here](https://github.com/jlevy/the-art-of-command-line).
-The best resource is your search engine.
-Want to do something but do not know how?
-Ask Google or ask ChatGPT.

-Don't sleep on cuilt-in help options that come with utilities in the command line.
+Don't sleep on built-in help options that come with utilities in the command line.
 For example, if using `tar`, try:
 ```
 $ man tar